peter-wachira/MonitoringApp/README.md

 ### Features
 - Displays a list of installed apps with their permissions and file access logs
 - Monitors the file access of each app in the background
 - Saves the logs to a file for later analysis
+#### Feature Improvements
+- Add the ability to Block and Terminate Unwanted File Access.

 ### Known Bugs
 - As at the time this project was made, testing was not a major concern.